Job

 of the large outplacement services such as DBM (Drake Beam Morin,

-Inc.) are available only through your former employer.
+Inc.) are usually available for assistance through your former employer.
 If you are

 outplaced to an agency such as DBM, thank your HR Department and